Controversy over Cantor's theory: Reception of the argument

 obey, or again, a law according to which points can be constructed."

 He also described the diagonal argument as "hocus pocus" and not proving what it purports to do.

 Objection to the axiom of infinity

 A common objection to Cantor's theory of infinite number involves the axiom of infinity (which is, indeed, an axiom and not a logical truth).
-Mayberry has noted that "... the set-theoretical axioms that sustain modern mathematics are self-evident in differing degrees.
-One of them—indeed, the most important of them, namely Cantor's Axiom, the so-called Axiom of Infinity—has scarcely any claim to self-evidence at all …"
+Mayberry has noted that "the set-theoretical axioms that sustain modern mathematics are self-evident in differing degrees.
+One of them—indeed, the most important of them, namely Cantor's Axiom, the so-called Axiom of Infinity—has scarcely any claim to self-evidence at all".

 Another objection is that the use of infinite sets is not adequately justified by analogy to finite sets.
 Hermann Weyl wrote:

-The difficulty with finitism is to develop foundations of mathematics using finitist assumptions, that incorporates what everyone would reasonably regard as mathematics (for example, that includes real analysis).
+The difficulty with finitism is to develop foundations of mathematics using finitist assumptions that incorporate what everyone reasonably regards as mathematics (for example, real analysis).